mykmal/cowas/README.md

 * Data-Field 22828 within Category 100319 (WTCHG imputed genotypes)
 * Data-Field 30900 within Category 1839 (UK Biobank plasma proteomics data)

 Next, use PLINK to convert the genotype data to PLINK 2.0 binary format.
 Our QC scripts assume that the genotype data are stored in chromosome-specific files with filenames `ukb_chr<CHR>.pgen` + `ukb_chr<CHR>.psam` + `ukb_chr<CHR>.pvar`.
 Furthermore, we assume that the proteomic data are stored in a tab-separated file named `protein_npx_levels.tsv` beginning with a header line and containing the following four columns: eid, ins_index, protein_id, result.
-Finally, we assume that the remaining data fields listed above are stored in a single tab-separated file named `ukb_main_dataset.tsv` beginning with a header line and containing the following 7 columns: f.eid, f.31.0.0, f.54.0.0, f.21003.0.0, f.22000.0.0, f.22006.0.0, f.22020.0.0.
+Finally, we assume that the remaining data fields listed above are stored in a single tab-separated file named `ukb_main_dataset.tsv` beginning with a header line and containing the following seven columns: f.eid, f.31.0.0, f.54.0.0, f.21003.0.0, f.22000.0.0, f.22006.0.0, f.22020.0.0.
 Copy all of these files to a new subfolder named `data_raw` within your main COWAS folder.

 You will also need Data-Coding 143, which is a flat list containing the UniProt name for each assayed protein.
 Download the file `coding143.tsv` from <https://biobank.ndph.ox.ac.uk/ukb/coding.cgi?id=143> and place it in `data_raw`.